Farm-to-School Student Field Trips

 The Farm Garden in a Wheelbarrow is an educational program offered through the Sacramento County Fair designed to educate young children about the importance of agriculture, where their food comes from and how it grows.
 Each 3rd grade classroom will receive a planting schedule, wheelbarrow, soil, and seeds.
 Each classroom will be responsible for taking care of their garden and create a tri-fold display about the wheelbarrow garden project that classrooms will enter into the County Fair’s Ag exhibit competition.

-1-hr field trip led by Market Manager Renee Best (2 classes per field trip)
+4-hr field trip led by the Taylor family (2-classes per field trip)

 5th grade: GEO Garden and Cooking Tour